Improved Techniques for Maximum Likelihood Estimation for Diffusion ODEs: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Key Research and Development Program of China (2020AAA0106302); NSF of China Projects (Nos.
 62061136001, 61620106010, 62076145, U19B2034, U1811461, U19A2081, 6197222, 62106120, 62076145); a grant from Tsinghua Institute for Guo Qiang; the High Performance Computing Center, Tsinghua University.
 J.Z was also supported by the New Cornerstone Science Foundation through the XPLORER PRIZE.
+The large-scale training was supported by Shengshu Technology.